Sunburn: Artificial UV exposure

-The WHO recommends that artificial UV exposure, including tanning beds, should be avoided as no safe dose has been established.
+The World Health Organization (WHO) recommends that artificial UV exposure, including tanning beds, should be avoided as no safe dose has been established.
 Special protective clothing (for example, welding helmets/shields) should be worn when exposed to any artificial source of occupational UV.
-Such sources can produce UVC, an extremely carcinogenic wavelength of UV, which ordinarily is not present in normal sunlight, having been filtered out by the atmosphere.
+Such sources can produce UVB and UVC, which are mostly to completely filtered out by the atmosphere.
+They are extremely damaging and carcinogenic wavelengths of UV, that are absorbed mostly in the epidermis by interactions with major cellular biomolecules such as DNA and proteins.